EAWF/BTC-Toolbox/Function Work Area/README.md

 # Function Work Area
+## Definitions:
+* For this section, we will use the abbreviation **ExPub** to refer to the Exported Account Level Public Key extracted from a users Bitcoin HD(BIP-32) Wallet and to avoid confusion with the abbreviation xpub, which refers to a BIP-44 extended account level public key.
+## Purpose:
 * This area is used to collect/build the individual functions used for creating a bitcoin payment address from an exported account level extended public key obtained from a merchant/trader/seller's bitcoin HD wallet.
+## Functions:
 * Built-In Hash Functions that are usually built-in to a programming language:
   - **bin2hex(binary_number)** - Converts a binary number to a hexadecimal string.
   - **hex2bin(hexadecimal_string)** - Converts a hexadecimal string to a binary number.